Paug09/GL02_Kirbies/README.txt

 $ node caporalCli.js <command> fileToParse [args] [-options]

 <command> : check

 -t or --showTokenize :	Display the tokenization result -d or --showDebug    : 	Display each step of the analysis

 <command> : findCourseRooms

-file		:   The Cru file where you want to search (e.g. "edt.cru") course		:   The couse for which you want to know the associated rooms (e.g. "CM02")
+file		:   The Cru file where you want to search (e.g. "edt.cru") course		:   The course for which you want to know the associated rooms (e.g. "CM02")

 -c or --capacity : Display the capacity of the rooms associated with the given course

+<command> : findRomCapacity

+file		:   The Cru file where you want to search (e.g. "edt.cru") room		:   The room for which you want to know the capacity (e.g. "A105")

 <command> : findAvailableRooms